awsdocs/amazon-ec2-user-guide/doc_source/how-spot-instances-work.md

 ## Launching Spot Instances in a VPC<a name="concepts-spot-instances-vpcs"></a>

-To take advantage of the features of EC2\-VPC when you use Spot Instances, specify in your Spot request that your Spot Instances are to be launched in a VPC\.
 You specify a subnet for your Spot Instances the same way that you specify a subnet for your On\-Demand Instances\.

-The process for making a Spot Instance request that launches Spot Instances in a VPC is the same as the process for making a Spot Instance request that launches Spot Instances in EC2\-Classic—except for the following differences:
 + You should use the default maximum price \(the On\-Demand price\), or base your maximum price on the Spot price history of Spot Instances in a VPC\.
 + \[Default VPC\] If you want your Spot Instance launched in a specific low\-priced Availability Zone, you must specify the corresponding subnet in your Spot Instance request\.
 If you do not specify a subnet, Amazon EC2 selects one for you, and the Availability Zone for this subnet might not have the lowest Spot price\.
 + \[Nondefault VPC\] You must specify the subnet for your Spot Instance\.